theupdateframework/taps/tap3.md

 # Motivation

-TAP 3 has been motivated by the following use cases.
+TAP 3 has been motivated by the following use case.

 ## Use case 1: requiring a combination of roles to sign the same targets